 On Sunday, Cadence received a letter slipped under her door.
 She recognized the handwriting immediately.
 Those curling letters belonged to none other than Francis Foxman.
 He must’ve forgotten she wasn’t savvy with reading with his mind all jumbled up.
 Still, she managed to get through the thing with Atienna’s occasional help.

 It was an invitation.
 To the Sognare.

-When Cadence arrived at the Sognare, she found Allen and Carl lounging at the bar there all casual-like.
+When Cadence arrived at the Sognare at the designated time, she found Allen and Carl lounging at the bar there all casual-like.
 A look at the back of the bar informed her that the raiders had finally gotten to the piano.
 The empty stage made her chest crumple.